Standing Next to Me

 "Standing Next to Me" is a song by English baroque pop band The Last Shadow Puppets.
 It was released on 7 July 2008 in the United Kingdom by Domino Recording Company as the second single of their debut album The Age of the Understatement.
 Written by co-frontmen Alex Turner and Miles Kane, the song was produced by James Ford, and recorded at Black Box studios in France in the summer of 2007.
 The lyrics describe a love triangle between the narrator, a woman, and another man.

 Upon release, the song reached number 30 on the UK Singles Chart on 13 July 2008.

 Background

 The song started during the Arctic Monkeys 2005 U.K. tour, where Kane's band The Little Flames acted as support.
-Kane played a rough version of the track to Turner on their dressing room, which he had a positive reaction to.
+Kane played a rough version of the track to Turner in their dressing room, which he had a positive reaction to.

 Music video

 On 15 July a music video directed by Richard Ayoade was released.
 The video, shot in London, featured Turner on tambourine and Kane on guitar performing the song with shadowing in what resembles a television studio accompanied by a group of dancers in matching striped dresses, but differently coloured leggings.